 Non-clinical studies are performed to demonstrate the health or environmental safety of new biological substances.
-Non-clinical studies must be conducted in compliance with the principles of GLP, as set forth in EU Directive 2004/10/EC.
+Non-clinical studies (pharmaco-toxicological) must be conducted in compliance with the principles of GLP, as set forth in EU Directive 2004/10/EC (unless otherwise justified for certain particular medicinal products - e.g., radio-pharmaceutical precursors for radio-labelling purposes).
 In particular, non-clinical studies, both in vitro and in vivo, must be planned, performed, monitored, recorded, reported and archived in accordance with the GLP principles, which define a set of rules and criteria for a quality system for the organizational process and the conditions for non-clinical studies.
 These GLP standards reflect the Organization for Economic Co-operation and Development requirements.